ahvshim/PowerBI/README.md

 ## **Formulation of business problem**

-I am presented a dashboard that summarizes the overall satisfaction of the customer with the product which he or she had just purchased.
-As well as descriptive analysis and forecasting using Microsoft Power BI tool.
+In this project, with a use of Microsoft Power BI tool, a presented dashboards that summarizes the overall satisfaction of the customers with the products which he or she had just purchased.
+As well as descriptive, deliveries analysis and forecasting analysis.

 ## Organizational structure (Stakeholder)